Skip to content

 We have helped more than 500 entrepreneurs from Iran, Germany, the UK, France, India, Pakistan, and other countries set up companies in Oman.
 This page reflects that real-world experience.

-Key fact: Company formation in Oman starts at OMR 500.
-The process takes 3–7 working days.
+Key fact: The company registration process in Oman takes 3–7 working days.
 You do not need to visit Oman to register.
-See the full cost breakdown β†’

 Types of Companies You Can Form in Oman